article banner

 Article

-UK SOX compliance: technology controls
+UK Corporate Governance Code and technology controls

-Preparing technology for UK SOX compliance
+Preparing technology for Code compliance

 Thinking about technology controls now will make efficient compliance much easier to implement.